X-DataInitiative/SCALPEL-Flattening/README_joins.md

 ## The PMSI Flattening

-In the case of PMSI tables, the main table contains hospital stays and the tables to join acts or informations on these acts.
-Therefore we can have several acts by hospital stays, or in other terms more than one line for each line of the main table.
+In the case of PMSI tables, the main table contains hospital stays and the tables to join acts or information on these acts.
+Therefore we can have lines coming from several affiliated tables for one hospital stay, thus multiple lines from multiples tables for each line of the main table.
 One of the tables to join has also a specific status : the patient table.
-It gathers informations on the patient of the hospital stays.
-For this table there must be a perfect correspondence with the lines of the main table.
+It gathers information on the patient of the hospital stay.
+For this table, there must be a one-to-one correspondence with the lines of the main table.

 If we used successive joints like for the DCIR, it would result in a tremendous cartesian product of all the lines of the input tables.
-It would take a very long time and result in a huge flattened tables with redundant informations.
-We had to design a new way to flatten the PMSI tables
+It would take a very long time and result in a huge flattened tables with redundant information.
+We had to design a new way to flatten the PMSI tables.

 The first step is the creation of a central table consisting of the left outer joint of the main table and the patient table (fig. 3).

 <div style="text-align:center" title="fig. 3" ><img src="img/fig3.pdf"/></div>

 Then we joint separately the other tables to the central table and concatenate the results (fig. 4).
 The result is a table with as many lines as the sum of all the lines of the tables to join and every columns of all the input tables.
-Only the informations of the central table is repeated (as many times as the number of tables to join).
-This non-redundance results in the presence of a lot of empty blocks (fig. 4).
+Only the information of the central table is repeated (as many times as the number of tables to join).
+This non-redundancy results in the presence of a lot of empty blocks (fig. 4).
 The flattened table can thus be obtained in a short time and does use a reasonable amount of storage disk space.

 <div style="text-align:center" title="fig. 4" ><img src="img/fig4.pdf"/></div>

-In the conf file, you have to precise one additional parameter :
+Compared to the first use-case, in the conf file, you have to precise one additional parameter :

-* **pmsi\_patient\_table_name**: the name of the patient table.
+* **pmsi\_patient\_table_name** : the name of the patient table.

-If this parameter is present the solution above will be used, otherwise it's the first one which will be used.
+If this parameter is present, the solution above will be used, otherwise it's the first one which will be used.

 For example, this is our configuration for the PMSI-MCO :